BenDB3199/BenDB3199/README.md

 ### Hi there 👋

-I am a Master Student at TUM working in Cyber security.
-My specialty is network security.
+I am a Penetration Tester located in Munich.